 Range, power, and real‑world quality

-When fidelity or multichannel surround matters, wireless will usually degrade quality compared with direct wired connections (lossy codecs, possible dropouts, or limited channels).
-Move on to the step‑by‑step setup and testing checklist to apply these choices practically.
+When fidelity or multichannel surround matters, wireless will usually degrade quality compared with direct wired connections when you connect a soundbar — due to lossy codecs, possible dropouts, or limited channels.
+Move on to the step‑by‑step setup and testing checklist to apply these choices practically and connect a soundbar using the wired method that delivers the highest fidelity for your specific TV and audio setup.

 Step-by-step setup, configuration, and testing checklist